Ministry (band): AmeriKKKant and Moral Hygiene (2016–2022)

 In a 2019 interview with Revolver magazine, Jourgensen reaffirmed that he had been working on new material since 2018, and revealed that he had hired Paul D'Amour (formerly of Tool) as the new bassist of Ministry.
 The band – alongside Primus and Philip H. Anselmo & The Illegals – opened for Slayer on the final North American leg of their farewell tour, which took place in November 2019.

 In December 2019, the band released a visual history coffee table book, Ministry: Prescripture, with author Aaron Tanner.

 In January 2020, Ministry announced the "Industrial Strength Tour" would start in 2020, with drummer London May of Samhain, which would feature both KMFDM and Front Line Assembly as guests.
-The tour was to begin on 1 July and extend until August.
+The tour was to begin on July 1 and extend until August.
 In May 2020, the band announced that they postponed all dates on the Industrial Strength Tour until 2021, due to the COVID-19 pandemic.
 The 25–date tour, with KMFDM and Front Line Assembly, was scheduled to take place in March and April 2021; the trek was once again postponed to the fall of 2021, this time with Helmet replacing KMFDM, who were unable to partake in the tour because of restrictions caused by the COVID in their native Germany.
 On September 24, 2021, Ministry announced that The Industrial Strength tour had been postponed once more because of the pandemic, with the tour now scheduled to take place in March and April 2022, and the Melvins and Corrosion of Conformity replacing Front Line Assembly and Helmet as special guests.

 On January 17, 2020, Billboard released an exposé on guitar player Sin Quirin, detailing accounts of Quirin's alleged behavior including sexual relationships with underage females while touring in San Antonio, TX, Portland, OR, and Tacoma, WA, in the early 2000s.
 In May 2021, Quirin announced via Facebook that he was leaving Ministry.

 On March 24, 2020, longtime drummer Bill Rieflin died of cancer, which had been kept private.
 Rieflin had joined King Crimson in 2013, and his death was announced March 25 by Robert Fripp via Facebook.

 On April 24, 2020, one month after Rieflin's passing, Ministry released their first song in two-and-a-half years, "Alert Level", which was expected to appear on the band's then-upcoming fifteenth studio album.

-In May 2021, the band announced that drummer Roy Mayorga has rejoined the band.
+In May 2021, the band announced that drummer Roy Mayorga had rejoined the band.